-We have set ourselves the goal of increasing our use of renewable raw materials.
-We want to lower the use of limited fossil resources and avoid adding more "plastic" to the planet.
+We have set ourselves the goal of increasing the amount of renewable raw materials we use.
+In this way, we can use less fossil fuel-based resources and avoid adding more plastic to the planet.

 Renewable resources can be natural plant fibers such as organic cotton, nettle or hemp.
-It also includes animal-based raw materials such as down, camel hair or merino wool, which are optimal from an ecological point of view.
-Then there are fibers made from tree cellulose such as Tencel: made from FSC-certified wood.
-Read more
+They also include animal-based raw materials such as down, camel hair or merino wool, which are optimal from an ecological point of view.
+Then there are fibers made from tree cellulose such as regenerated TENCEL®.
+Read more here

-In this innovative membrane, 25 % of the conventional polyurethane is replaced by S.Cafe ®, which is made with recycled coffee grounds – making the fabric partially biobased from renewable raw resources.
+In this innovative membrane, 25 % of the conventional polyurethane is replaced by S.Café®.
+This high-performance product is made from recycled coffee grounds, so the membrane that’s made from it is partially biobased and made from renewable raw materials.
 Sound exciting?
-Read more here

 In some cases, materials made from biobased plastics have even better functional properties than conventional plastics – they weigh less, for example.
-However, the amount of energy consumed during production processes varies widely and not every bioplastic automatically means higher environmental performance.
+However, the amount of energy consumed during production processes varies widely and not all bioplastics automatically equate to higher environmental credentials.

 Bioplastics that utilize waste from the food industry are ideal; rather than requiring the cultivation of additional crops, residual materials are recycled.
-A lot of research and development is still needed before these materials can be used for textiles however.
+A great deal of research and development is still needed before these materials can be used for textiles however.